josiahbjorgaard/aws-hpc-tutorials/content/04-hpc-aws-parallelcluster-API/_index.md

 ![Pcluster Manager install](https://docs.aws.amazon.com/parallelcluster/latest/ug/images/API-Architecture.png)

-{{% notice tip %}}The AWS ParallelCluster API provides you with the ability to create and manage cluster programmatically.
+{{% notice tip %}}AWS ParallelCluster API provides you with the ability to create and manage cluster programmatically.
 You can call this API using an AWS Lambda function triggered when a new file is stored in an Amazon S3 bucket or to trigger the creation of a dedicated cluster to process a stream of jobs then shutdown.
 {{% /notice %}}